-- Traded by brokers.
 Unlike stocks, bonds aren’t offered to the public on an exchange.
 They’re generally traded over-the-counter between broker-dealers acting on their clients’ or their own behalf.
 These brokers serve as middlemen for interested investors.

-- Don’t give holders an ownership stake.
 Instead, bondholders become creditors of the bond issuer.
 Stocks, in comparison, give investors equity in the company when they buy its shares.
 Stocks are known as equities, while bonds are referred to as fixed-income securities.

 Bond mutual funds and exchange-traded funds (ETFs) let investors buy and sell diverse pools of bonds in the same manner as stock funds.
 Bond funds are generally easier to invest in than individual bonds.
 Unlike single bonds, though, funds don’t have a set maturity, interest payments vary, and the investor’s income isn’t guaranteed.

 Bonds offer potential benefits and risks to investors.

 Investors who understand what bonds are, how they work, and how to assess their risks and rewards are better prepared to wade into what can be unfamiliar and complex territory.
 At the most basic level, a bond is a loan or an IOU with specific terms and conditions.
 They tend to have lower total returns than stocks, but also less volatility and many investors use them in combination with equities to have a balanced investment portfolio.

 At Titan, we are value investors: we aim to manage our portfolios with a steady focus on fundamentals and an eye on massive long-term growth potential.
 Investing with Titan is easy, transparent, and effective.